DMahjoob/CSCI201FinalProject/README.md

 5/2
 - Uploaded Login, Signup, Room, & Message Servlets for user validation with the database.
 - Updated RoomCreation information.
 Submitted Complete Documentation

+5/9
+- Deployed on Vercel
+- Did extensive regression testing and ensured features were viable
+- Host vs User vs Guest functionality improved

+5/10
+- Finished all code and testing!
+- Finished recording presentaiton and demo!
+- Zipped all code and submitted.